theiterators/sealed-monad/docs/core-concepts.md

+---
+id: core-concepts
-# Sealed Monad: Core Concepts
+title: Core Concepts
+slug: /core-concepts
+---

 Sealed Monad is a Scala library designed for business-oriented error handling using a concise for-comprehension style.
 It extends and improves upon traditional monads such as EitherT, offering a human‐readable API with controlled error handling tailored to business logic domains.